Loan Forgiveness Applications for PPP Borrowers

-On Thursday 10/8/20, the Small Business Administration released a much-anticipated, streamlined loan forgiveness application for Paycheck Protection Program loans totaling $50,000 or less.
-The new rule provides a two-page SBA Form 3508S forgiveness application that does not require calculations to be submitted with the application.
-Any borrower that uses the SBA Form 3508S is exempt from any reductions in the borrower’s loan forgiveness amount based on reductions in full-time equivalent (FTE) employees or reductions in the employee salary or wages that would otherwise apply.
-The borrower still must provide all supporting documentation to the lender that is outlined on the application instructions.
+On 01/20/21, the Small Business Administration released a much-anticipated, streamlined loan forgiveness application for Paycheck Protection Program (PPP) loans totaling $150,000 or less.
+The new rule provides the one-page SBA Form 3508S forgiveness application that does not require calculations or documentation to be submitted with the application.
+Any borrower that uses SBA Form 3508S is exempt from any reductions in the borrower’s loan forgiveness amount based on reductions in full-time equivalent (FTE) employees or reductions in the employee salary or wages that would otherwise apply.

-The SBA has provided two applications for PPP Forgiveness for loans greater than $50,000: Form 3508 and Form 3508EZ.
+On 01/20/21, the SBA also provided two updated applications for PPP Forgiveness for loans greater than $150,000: Form 3508 and Form 3508EZ.
+(Both links open in new windows.)
 The three-page EZ form requires less documentation and fewer calculations and applies to borrowers who meet any one of the following criteria:

 - You applied for the PPP loan as self-employed, an independent contractor or a sole proprietor with no employees